What is obesity, overweight and unhealthy weight?

 Restricted eating and kilojoule counting isn’t a strategy for developing long-term healthy eating habits.
 For some teenagers, dieting can even be a risk factor for eating disorders.
 So try to talk with your child about eating in a healthy way rather than about starting a diet.

-When pre-teens and teenagers feel good about their bodies, they’re more likely to have good self-esteem and mental health, as well as balanced attitudes to eating and physical activity.
+When your child feels good about their body, they’re more likely to have good self-esteem and mental health, as well as a balanced attitude to eating and physical activity.
 You can read more about the relationship between health and body image.